alphanome-ai/interview-screening-task-2/README.md

 # Scoring Criteria

+> [!IMPORTANT]
+> Your solution should be production ready & must work at scale.

-You will be scored based on the following:
+You will be scored based on the following: (highest priority first)

 - Your ability to understand the problem, how you solve the problem or why couldn't you solve the problem.
+- Latency of your algorithm (lower the better).
 - Accuracy of your algorithm to flag irrelevant videos.
-- Latency of your algorithm (lower the better).
 - Research skills.

 ## Submission